 Chronic leukemias also occur more frequently in adults.
 These are characterized by a more gradual onset and a longer course.

-If left untreated, chronic myelogenous leukemia can lead to a fatal phase known as a blast crisis, which occurs when one-fifth to one-third of the cells in the blood or bone marrow are immature blood cells or blast cells.
+If left untreated, chronic myelogenous leukemia can lead to a terminal phase known as a blast crisis, when one-fifth to one-third of the cells in the blood or bone marrow are immature blood cells or blast cells.

 This phase of Chronic Myelogenous Leukemia can last four to six months and is characterized by fever, weakness, and an enlarged spleen.